Research at Vanderbilt-Ingram Cancer Center

 In addition to our formal research programs and SPORE grants, Vanderbilt-Ingram is home to several major epidemiologic cohort studies and a number of interdisciplinary, translational research initiatives.

 Learn about the benefits and criteria for membership – and pilot funding opportunities to support exciting research initiatives by new or established faculty.

 Cancer survivors and caregivers provide a unique perspective and play an important role in helping researchers bring the best science to those affected by cancer.
 The Research Advocacy program provides opportunities for advocates to participate and contribute to the research process and outcomes for future patients.

 Seminars & Events

-The VICC sponsors a very active Seminar Program including endowed lectures and minisymposia held throughout the year.
-Each academic year there is an Orrin Ingram Distinguished Lectureship series featuring 4 to 5 distinguished extramural investigators who present research discoveries that has been seminal to major advances in cancer diagnosis, prevention, treatment, and contribute to our understanding of the mechanisms of tumorigenesis.
+Vanderbilt-Ingram sponsors a very active Seminar Program, including endowed lectures and minisymposia held throughout the year.
+Through the annual Orrin Ingram Distinguished Lectureship series, distinguished extramural investigators present research discoveries that have been seminal to major advances in cancer diagnosis, prevention, treatment, and contribute to our understanding of the mechanisms of tumorigenesis.

 In addition, our Annual Scientific Retreat brings together students, postdocs, fellows and principal investigators from across the cancer center for a minisymposium, shared resource displays, and a poster session.
 Extramural scientists deliver lectures in the minisymposium and serve as judges for prizes given to students, postdocs, and fellows at the poster session.